 2017 might have been the first time that Mr Jamie Codd had won the race, but it wasn’t the first time that an amateur had won it.
 Back in 1998 a horse named Alexander Banquet came home with a promising young jockey named Ruby Walsh riding it.
 That win came two years after another amateur jockey called Willie Mullins won the race on the back of Wither or Which.

 What makes that bit of information even more interesting is the fact that Mullins switched from jockey to trainer and trained Alexander Banquet for Walsh.
-His win in 1996, on a horse he’d trained for himself, started a love affair with the Bumper – he’s won it a record ten times as trainer.
+His win in 1996, on a horse he’d trained for himself, started a love affair with the Bumper – he’s won it a record eleven times as trainer.
 Three of those wins came with horses ridden by Ruby Walsh, bringing the information full circle.

 Walsh is the most successful jockey in the race because of those three wins, but he’s not the only person to win it more than once.
 Charlie Swan, the amateur jockey Mr Patrick Mullins, Paul Carberry and Richard Dunwoody have all won it twice.
 Jamie Codd also made it two victories winning with Gordon Elliot in both 2017 and 2019.
 Other than Mullins, Edward O’Grady and Gordon Elliot are the only trainers to manage more than one victory.